-- Proposal Students submit their final Capstone proposal to their Program Director according to their instructions. - Progress Students are expected to communicate with their Program Director on a regular basis regarding their progress on the approved timeline. - Capstone Title & Student Name Students will be asked to submit their Capstone title along with the way they want their name formally listed on the schedule prior to the presentation. - Presentation Slides Students will work with the Program Director on their final presentation slides until a final version can be submitted to the corresponding dropbox located in the JCPH Student Community in Canvas at least one week prior to their scheduled presentation. - JDC Release Form Presentations are recorded and posted to the Jefferson Digital Commons (JDC) and students are encouraged to view past presentations at any time.
-Students are expected to sign a JDC Release Form and submit to the corresponding dropbox in the JCPH Student Community in Canvas no later than a week prior to when final grades are due in the trimester in which presentation is made.
+- Proposal Students submit their Capstone Proposal & Timeline Approval Form, IRB approval, and Capstone description to their Program Director according to their instructions. - Progress Students are expected to communicate with their Program Director on a regular basis regarding their progress on the approved timeline. - Capstone Title & Student Name Students will be asked to submit their Capstone title along with the way they want their name formally listed on the schedule prior to the presentation. - Presentation Slides Students will work with the Program Director on their final presentation slides until a final version can be submitted to the corresponding dropbox located in the JCPH Student Community in Canvas at least one week prior to their scheduled presentation. - JDC Release Form Presentations are recorded and posted to the Jefferson Digital Commons (JDC) and students are encouraged to view past presentations at any time.
+Students are expected to sign a JDC Release Form and submit to the corresponding dropbox in the JCPH Student Community in Canvas no later than a week prior to when final grades are due in the semester in which presentation is made.
 If a student is not able to post details of their Capstone publicly for any reason, please inform the Program Director.
-The JDC Release Form can be found online in the Handbooks & Forms section of the Student Resources page. - Abstract Students are expected to submit an abstract following the below guidelines to the corresponding dropbox in the JCPH Student Community in Canvas no later than a week prior to when final grades are due in the trimester in which presentation is made. - Final Manuscript Students will work with the Program Director on their various drafts, based on the guide below, until a final manuscript is ready to submit.
-This will be submitted to the corresponding dropbox located in the JCPH Student Community in Canvas no later than a week prior to when final grades are due in the trimester in which presentation is made.
+The JDC Release Form can be found online in the Handbooks & Forms section of the Student Resources page. - Abstract Students are expected to submit an abstract following the below guidelines to the corresponding dropbox in the JCPH Student Community in Canvas no later than a week prior to when final grades are due in the semester in which presentation is made.

+• Final Manuscript - Students will work with the Program Director on their various drafts, based on the guide below, until a final manuscript is ready to submit.
+This will be submitted to the corresponding dropbox located in the JCPH Student Community in Canvas no later than a week prior to when final grades are due in the semester in which presentation is made.
+Capstone Chair must approve the final submission.

 Students are required to give an oral presentation of their Capstone to peers and faculty.
 These presentations are expected to resemble those at a scholarly conference as opposed to a recitation of the Capstone manuscript.
-Presentation date options are available during each trimester: Fall, Spring, and Summer.
+Presentation date options are available during each semester: Fall, Spring, and Summer.
 These should be scheduled with the Program Director.

-- Students are advised to set up a meeting with their Program Director at least two weeks in advance of their scheduled presentation in order to review the oral presentation. - Presentation slides should use the Jefferson template. - Students present the oral presentation of the Capstone to peers and faculty. - Presentations are 40 minutes long and are followed by 15-20 minutes of Q&A. As a general rule, one slide is equal to one minute of speaking (not including the title slide).

-Presentations are recorded and posted to the Jefferson Digital Commons (JDC).
+- Students are expected to set up a meeting with their Program Director at least two weeks in advance of their scheduled presentation in order to review the oral presentation. - Presentation slides should use the Jefferson template. - Students present the oral presentation of the Capstone to peers and faculty. - Presentations are 40 minutes long and are followed by 15-20 minutes of Q&A. As a general rule, one slide is equal to one minute of speaking (not including the title slide). - Presentations are recorded and posted to the Jefferson Digital Commons (JDC).
 If a student is not able to post details of their Capstone publicly for any reason, please inform the Program Director.

 The Capstone is graded on a Pass (P) or Fail (F) basis.
-Students receive an IP, or In Progress, as their grade for the Capstone course until they have completed their Capstone and presentation to the satisfaction of the Program Director.
+Students receive an IP, or In Progress, as their grade for the Capstone course until they have completed their Capstone manuscript and presentation and have submitted all required documents to the Student Community, as noted above.
+All materials are graded by the Program Director.
 When a grade change is submitted, and processed, that is the final step in the Capstone process.